jonnyhuck/Paper2GIS/README.md

 * Built in handling for HEIC files (from iPhones)
 * Handle polygons with holes in when using boundary generator
 * Improve handling of boundary polygons that intersect the edge of the map

-#### Lower Priority:

 * The ability to draw maps from custom tile sources
 * Automated histogram stretch for input images to improve definition of markup
 * A QGIS Plugin to interface with Paper2GIS

-If you would like to request a feature, you can do so by opening an [Issue](https://github.com/jonnyhuck/Paper2GIS/issues).
+If you would like to request a feature (or wish for one to be prioritised), you can do so by opening an [Issue](https://github.com/jonnyhuck/Paper2GIS/issues).

 ## Licensing